PaRappa the Rapper: Reception

 The game received near-universal acclaim from critics, who hailed PaRappa the Rapper as a unique game with irresistibly catchy songs.
 Dan Hsu of Electronic Gaming Monthly commented, "Several of the tunes are so catchy, you'll be singing them for days."
 Hsu also made it his pick for "Sleeper Hit of the Holidays".
 IGN wrote that "while the words may seem a little strange ... this just adds to the quirky nature of the game.
 The music is top-notch as well."
 GamePro concurred: "The melodies are funk phenomenons, and the raps are so silly, they'll make you laugh in spite of yourself."
 The graphics and animation were also widely praised.
 GameSpot remarked, "All of PaRappa's characters are comically animated paper dolls moving against colorful 3D backdrops, a simplistic and charming visual design that never would have worked but for the game's theme and some brilliant camera motion."
 Multiple critics also commented on the well-crafted story and charming title character.
 Next Generation summarized that "The game is so well-produced and carried out that you won't even notice that the gameplay itself is based on the most primitive of concepts.
 Simply put, style over substance has never been better done than in PaRappa."
 The one common criticism was that the game is too short.

-At the first annual Interactive Achievement Awards (now known as the D.I.C.E.
-Awards) in 1998, PaRappa the Rapper won the awards for "Outstanding Achievement in Interactive Design" and "Outstanding Achievement in Sound and Music", and was nominated for "Interactive Title of the Year".
+At the inaugural Interactive Achievement Awards in 1998, PaRappa the Rapper won the awards for "Outstanding Achievement in Interactive Design" and "Outstanding Achievement in Sound and Music"; it also received a nomination for "Interactive Title of the Year".
 Electronic Gaming Monthly awarded it "Most Original Game of the Year" and "Best Music", and the character PaRappa "Best Mascot" (beating out Lara Croft and Crash Bandicoot, both of whom had critically acclaimed games released that year), at their 1997 Editors' Choice Awards.
 In the final issue of the Official UK PlayStation Magazine, the game was chosen as the 3rd best game of all time.

 PaRappa the Rapper Remastered received mixed or average reviews.
 It was praised for keeping the charm of the original game while improving on the graphical quality but was criticized for only improving the graphics of the gameplay and not the cutscenes.
 Caitlin Cooke of Destructoid wrote that "The remastered version does not include a calibration setting.
-This works very much against PaRappas favor as there’s an extremely noticeable lag throughout each of the levels, causing havoc when trying to hit the notes on time."
+This works very much against PaRappas favor as there's an extremely noticeable lag throughout each of the levels, causing havoc when trying to hit the notes on time."
 Stuart Andrews of Trusted Reviews wrote: "I love PaRappa and his 'I gotta believe' attitude, but this early rhythm action game no longer holds up."

 In 1999, Next Generation listed PaRappa the Rapper as number 36 on their "Top 50 Games of All Time", commenting that "PaRappa has to be played to truly understand how wonderful it is, and it appeals to both young and old, men and women, hardcore gamers and people who have never held a controller before in their lives."